alicediaslopes/Introduction-to-R-and-Posit/Download and install R and RStudio.md

 If you want to use R and RStudio to analyse the data for your MSc dissertation, you will need to download and install R and RStudio in your own computer.
 This pages aims to present a brief introduction to R and RStudio and a step-by-step guide on how to download and install both.

+**R** is an open source, flexible and powerful language and environment for statistical computing and graphics.
+It consists of a core which carries out standard statistical calculations, and a very large library of packages to do specialist functions - from amazing [data visualisations](r-graph-gallery.com/) to [apps](shiny.rstudio.com/gallery/)!

+**R** also has a very friendly and supportive community of users.
+You can find countless free online courses, tutorials and foruns that help people learning R.
+If you are completly new to coding, we suggest the Data Capentries' course ["R for Social Scientists"](https://preview.carpentries.org/r-socialsci/index.html).
+Still, it is important to remember that you will not become coder - we are still Social Scientists!
+At the beginning of your R journey, google will be your best friend and you will copy and paste - or use [ChatGPT](https://www.r-bloggers.com/2022/12/chatgpt-can-create-datasets-program-in-r-and-when-it-makes-an-error-it-can-fix-that-too/) -  codes from online resources.

-**R** is the statistical programme (and language) that will perform all the calculation and produce data visualisation for you.
-The R statistical programme is not very user-friendly.
+The **R statistical programme** is not very user-friendly.
 If you decide to open R in your computer, you will get the following - scary - screen.

 <img
   src="Figures/R.png"